FEMA- Turkey Farm Redux?

 "Roadblocks set up to stop looters continued to hamper delivery of emergency food supplies.
 Truckers with emergency food aid were forced to wait for police escorts after reports that some drivers had been shot and beaten by thugs.
 State troopers...began stopping all trucks entering the state, demanding that the drivers show that they and their cargo had been officially requested" (August 28, 1992)

-FEMA didn't move supplies to Florida ahead of time because no official disaster had been declared wrote the St. Louis Post-Dispatch: "While thousands of southern Floridians remained without adequate food or shelter, state and federal officials bickered...people waited in line: for food stamps, for mail, for Red Cross vouchers...[for] the Federal Emergency Management Agency."
+FEMA didn't get supplies to Florida ahead of time because no official disaster had been declared, wrote the St. Louis Post-Dispatch: "While thousands of southern Floridians remained without adequate food or shelter, state and federal officials bickered...people waited in line: for food stamps, for mail, for Red Cross vouchers...[for] the Federal Emergency Management Agency."
 (September 1, 1992)

 Pressured in a re-election year, Bush Sr. postponed his Kennebunkport vacation and repeatedly toured the area, offering sympathy to the citizens and TV cameras.
 He insisted angrily that his concern was not politically motivated and that it was no time for "finger pointing" and assigning blame.

-At the time, congress was vitriolic in its criticism of FEMA's hurricane response.
-The FEMA leader, Wallace E. Stickney, was a protege of former White House chief of staff John H. Sununu and roundly criticized for his inabilities.
-Chauffeured cars and long lunches were routine and an audit showed that a majority of FEMA's budget was still dedicated to preparing for nuclear war response.
-People lobbied to have the agency disbanded altogether.
+After Hurricane Andrew, Congress was vitriolic in its criticism of FEMA's hurricane response, roundly criticizing FEMA leader Wallace E. Stickney, a protege of former White House chief of staff John H. Sununu.
+Back then, chauffeured cars and long lunches were routine for FEMA employees, and an audit showed that a majority of FEMA's budget was still dedicated to preparing for nuclear war response.
+Some peope lobbied to have the agency disbanded altogether.
 Some thought that the military was the only agency that was capable of taking over disaster response.
 A House Appropriations Committee issued a report in 1992 that apparently said about FEMA:

 "is widely viewed as a political dumping ground, 'a turkey farm'...where large numbers of positions exist that can be conveniently and quietly filled by political appointment."
 (Washington Post)

-So is FEMA the same entrenched bureaucratic agency unchanged except for the name of the hurricane, the name of the leader and the decade?
-FEMA director Michael Brown - "Brownie" to his homies, has the been the recipient of sharp criticism for his lack of diplomacy skills and his stated ignorance of the facts of the ground.
-The media, politicians, and citizens alike percieve ineptitude and have reveled in verbal flogging of the FEMA leader, as FEMA slowly and haltingly responds to the Katrina disaster.
-No self respecting journalist has failed to hammer home the fact that Brown's previous post was with an equine association - IAHA.
-Even that position proved challenging apparently ("he was not a horse guy").
+Similarly, current FEMA director Michael Brown -- "Brownie" to his pals, has the been the recipient of sharp criticism for his lack of diplomacy skills and his ignorance of the facts of the ground.
+The media, politicians, and citizens alike sense ineptitude and seem to revel in verbally flogging him, as FEMA slowly and haltingly responds to the Katrina disaster.
+No self respecting journalist has failed to hammer home the fact that Brown's previous post was with an Arabian hors equine association - IAHA.
+Even that position proved challenging apparently, because as one person put it: "he was not a horse guy").

-No, this is a 'same but different' FEMA.
-Bush Sr. lost the electon and Clinton was elected.
-Polls showed that vast numbers of FEMA employees at the time wanted to leave- four-fifths of the employees polled in a survey thought FEMA was badly managed.
+This FEMA seems the same, but has actually changed since George HW Bush's day.
+When Bush Sr. lost the election and Clinton was elected, polls showed that vast numbers of FEMA employees wanted to leave- four-fifths of the employees polled thought FEMA was badly managed.
 Sen. Dianne Feinstein (D-Calif.) said: "I feel sorry for whomever heads this agency.
 The way it is structured, FEMA's role is to fail...I don't think FEMA can be a paper-pushing agency and a rapid response force at the same time."
 (Washington Post, January 28, 1993).

 The old FEMA was completely revamped under Witt.
 Stickney was ousted but not before he held an award ceremony where he gave medals and cash awards to staff, aides, a firehouse in his hometown, and to Marilyn Quayle - because she had worked "in a dirty T-shirt and dungarees", during Hurricane Andrew (Washington Post Feb 17, 1993).
 Under Witt, the new agency had a place in the Cabinet and the ear of the administration.